pfunks/TCTest/test_faq.md

 ## What information is shown in my wallet?

+## Can I receive notifications when I get votes?

+Currently, there are no options to receive notifications for votes directly on Steemit.com.
+But, Steemit does have notifications for comments, replies, and mentions.

+The third-party application https://steemstats.com/, developed by @jesta, has an option to set up notifications on your computer.

 ## What is shown in my profile?

 At the top of your profile is your display name and reputation score.
 Below your display name is the number of follwers you have, the number of posts and comments you have written, and the number of people you are following.
 It will also show the date that you created your account.